 ALTER TABLE table_name action;

-- ALTER TABLE: It is the command to make modifications to the properties of the table.
+- ALTER TABLE: It is the command to modify the table’s properties.

 - table_name: This is the name of the table on which you want to perform some modification.

-- action: It represents what kind of modification you want to perform on the table such as renaming the table name, or adding columns to the table or constraints to the column of the table.
+- Action: It represents what kind of modification you want to perform on the table, such as renaming the table name, adding columns, or adding constraints to a column.

-Some of the action that we can perform on the table using the ALTER TABLE command is shown below examples.
+Below are some of the actions that we can perform on the table using the ALTER TABLE command.

 Sometimes you want to add an extra or new column to the existing table, use the action “ADD COLUMN” to add the new column along with the ALTER TABLE command.

-The syntax is given below for adding a new column to the table.
+The syntax for adding a new column to the table is given below.

 ALTER TABLE table_name